regexpressyourself/Portfolio/README.md

 ## Deployment

-### Development Environment

-While the portfolio homepage will build fine, the subpages will not.
-They serve files from git submodules
+While the portfolio homepage will build, but the subpages will not.
+They serve files from git submodules.
+You can read how to update them on git's documentation [here](https://git-scm.com/docs/git-submodule).

 #### Using NPM